Flexion Therapeutics

-Flexion was founded around 2007 by two former Eli Lilly & Co. executives, Michael Clayman, MD, and Neil Bodick, MD, PhD., and it went public in 2014.
-The company has five core values which form the fabric of the organization: focus, ingenuity, tenacity, transparency and fun.
-Flexion was named one of the best places to work, in the Boston area, by the Boston Business Journal in 2017, 2018 and 2019, and it was named one of the Top Places to Work in Massachusetts by the Boston Globe in 2017 and 2018.
+Flexion was founded around 2007 by two former Eli Lilly and Company executives, Michael Clayman and Neil Bodick, and it went public in 2014.

 In November 2016 the FDA accepted Flexion's New Drug Application for FX006, an extended-release formulation of triamcinolone acetonide (a corticosteroid), branded "Zilretta".
 In October 2017 Zilretta was approved by the FDA as the first and only extended-release intra-articular therapy for patients confronting osteoarthritis-related knee pain.

 In December 2017, Flexion acquired an investigational gene therapy product candidate for the treatment of osteoarthritis (OA), known as FX201.
 In late 2019, the company initiated a Phase 1 clinical trial evaluating safety and tolerability of FX201 in 15-24 patients.
 Flexion believes FX201 holds the potential to provide extended relief from OA knee pain for at least six to 12 months and modify the disease.

 In September 2019, Flexion announced the development of FX301, a locally administered NaV1.7 inhibitor product candidate, known as funapide, formulated for extended release in a thermosensitive hydrogel.
 The initial development of FX301 is intended to support administration as a peripheral nerve block for control of post-operative pain.
 Flexion believes FX301 has the potential to provide effective pain relief while preserving motor function and anticipates initiating clinical trials in 2021.